ROVI-org/thevenin/docs/source/api/thevenin/index.rst

-   .. py:property:: errors
-      :type: bool | tuple

-      Details regarding whether or not an error stopped the solver.

-      :returns: **errors** (*bool | tuple*) -- If an error stopped the solver, this value will be a tuple.
-The first argument will be True, and the second argument will provide the index within t, y, and ydot that stores the values of time and solution when the error was triggered.
-If an error did not stop the solver, this value will be False.

-   .. py:property:: message
-      :type: str

-      Readable solver exit message.

-      :returns: **message** (*str*) -- Exit message from the IDASolver.

-   .. py:property:: roots
-      :type: bool | tuple

-      Details regarding whether or not a rootfn stopped the solver.

-      :returns: **roots** (*bool | tuple*) -- If a rootfn stopped the solver, this value will be a tuple.
-The first argument will be True, and the second argument will provide the index within t, y, and ydot that stores the values of time and solution when the root function was triggered.
-If a root did not stop the solver, this value will be False.

    .. py:property:: solvetime
       :type: str

       Print a statement specifying how long IDASolver spent integrating.

       :returns: **solvetime** (*str*) -- An f-string with the total solver integration time in seconds.

-   .. py:property:: success
-      :type: bool

-      Overall solver exit status.

-      :returns: **success** (*bool*) -- True if no errors, False otherwise.

-   .. py:property:: t
-      :type: numpy.ndarray

-      Saved solution times.

-      :returns: **t** (*1D np.array*) -- Solution times [s].

-   .. py:property:: tstop
-      :type: bool | tuple

-      Details regarding whether or not the tstop option stopped the solver.

-      :returns: **tstop** (*bool | tuple*) -- If the tstop option stopped the solver, this value is a tuple.
-The first argument will be True, and the second argument will provide the index within t, y, and ydot that stores the values of time and solution when the tstop function was triggered.
-If tstop did not stop the solver, this value will be False.

-   .. py:property:: y
-      :type: numpy.ndarray

-      Solution variables [units].
-Rows correspond to solution times and columns to state variables, in the same order as y0.

-      :returns: **y** (*2D np.array*) -- Solution variables [units].

-   .. py:property:: ydot
-      :type: numpy.ndarray

-      Solution variable time derivatives [units/s].
-Rows and columns share the same organization as y.

-      :returns: **ydot** (*2D np.array*) -- Solution variable time derivatives [units/s].

 .. py:class:: Experiment(**kwargs)